-Dating back to the 15th century, ricciarelli offers a lovely chewiness and a wonderful fragrance that draws everyone to it while still in the oven.
-This delish fall cookie is created from almonds, egg whites, sugar and studded with dried cherries.
+Returning to the 15th century, ricciarelli offers a lovely chewiness and a wonderful fragrance that draws everyone to it while still in the oven.
+This delish sweet treat for autumn days is created from almonds, egg whites, and sugar and studded with dried cherries.

 A drizzle of powdered sugar adds the perfect finishing touch to the cookies.
 Chewy, exquisite, and bursting in a moreish almond flavor, this treat is indeed to die for.
 Plus, the beautiful crack on its surface offers a mosaic-like beauty on the platter.

 In Italy, ricciarelli is the ideal accompaniment for a nice cup of tea or coffee.
 If you have a soft spot for chewy biscuits, you know what to make at the next tea party!